tripal/tripal.github.io/support.md

 ### Submit Bug Reports or Feature requests

-To request help, report bugs or suggest new features you can create a new issue on [Tripal's GitHub page](https://github.com/tripal/tripal/issues) on the Drupal website (requires a Drupal account).
-Alternatively, you can send a request to the mailing lists described below.
+To request report bugs or suggest new features please create a new issue on [Tripal's GitHub Issue Queue](https://github.com/tripal/tripal/issues).
+Alternatively, you can reach out to us on Slack if you want to gauge community interest or if you are more comfortable with the casual environment.

+### Ask Questions

+You can ask questions or request support on [Our GitHub Discussion Channels](https://github.com/tripal/tripal/discussions) or in Slack.
+We do recomment more involved requests are made through GitHub discussions to ensure easier follow-up and help as many people as possible.
+Slack is ideal for short confirmation questions.

-### Receive Announcements.
+### Receive Announcements

-If you would like to receive announcements about upcoming events, or releases of Tripal please consider subscribing to the Tripal Mailing List.
+If you would like to receive announcements about upcoming events, or releases of Tripal please consider joining our Slack community.
+We have a low volume #announcements channel that we use frequently.
+For new releases, you can Follow our GitHub project page.

 ### Drupal Security Feeds